jssdeveloper/get_ebay_listings/README.md

 3. Copy ebay developer credentials in env_github\.env and replace neccesary fields

 4. You can input item stock data from csv file, postgres database or sqlite database.
 The program outputs csv file to be uploaded to ebay.
+5. You can create a cron job to run the program daily and send status update if the program completed the job or there was an error

 Used packages: